Skip to content

 News from the Society

-The 58th General Meeting of the Society will take place in Sydney, Australia in November of 2024.
+The 59th General Meeting of the Society will take place in Bridgetown, Barbados in October of 2025.

 History of the Society